Integrated circuit: Types

-Integrated circuits can be broadly classified into analog, digital and mixed signal, consisting of analog and digital signaling on the same IC.
+Integrated circuits can be broadly classified into analog, digital and mixed-signal, consisting of analog and digital signaling on the same IC.

 Digital integrated circuits can contain billions of logic gates, flip-flops, multiplexers, and other circuits in a few square millimeters.
 The small size of these circuits allows high speed, low power dissipation, and reduced manufacturing cost compared with board-level integration.
 These digital ICs, typically microprocessors, DSPs, and microcontrollers, use boolean algebra to process "one" and "zero" signals.

-Among the most advanced integrated circuits are the microprocessors or "cores", used in personal computers, cell-phones, microwave ovens, etc. Several cores may be integrated together in a single IC or chip.
+Among the most advanced integrated circuits are the microprocessors or "cores", used in personal computers, cell-phones, etc. Several cores may be integrated together in a single IC or chip.
 Digital memory chips and application-specific integrated circuits (ASICs) are examples of other families of integrated circuits.

 In the 1980s, programmable logic devices were developed.
 These devices contain circuits whose logical function and connectivity can be programmed by the user, rather than being fixed by the integrated circuit manufacturer.
 This allows a chip to be programmed to do various LSI-type functions such as logic gates, adders and registers.
 Programmability comes in various forms – devices that can be programmed only once, devices that can be erased and then re-programmed using UV light, devices that can be (re)programmed using flash memory, and field-programmable gate arrays (FPGAs) which can be programmed at any time, including during operation.
 Current FPGAs can (as of 2016) implement the equivalent of millions of gates and operate at frequencies up to 1 GHz.

 Analog ICs, such as sensors, power management circuits, and operational amplifiers (op-amps), process continuous signals, and perform analog functions such as amplification, active filtering, demodulation, and mixing.

 ICs can combine analog and digital circuits on a chip to create functions such as analog-to-digital converters and digital-to-analog converters.
 Such mixed-signal circuits offer smaller size and lower cost, but must account for signal interference.
 Prior to the late 1990s, radios could not be fabricated in the same low-cost CMOS processes as microprocessors.
 But since 1998, radio chips have been developed using RF CMOS processes.
 Examples include Intel's DECT cordless phone, or 802.11 (Wi-Fi) chips created by Atheros and other companies.

 Modern electronic component distributors often further sub-categorize integrated circuits: